Fresh on Mondays

 • Phone numbers for a neighbor and barber shop.

-• A cartoon that was very funny, but I’m over it.
+• A cartoon that was very funny at one time, but I’m over it.

 • A card from a neighbor.